drduh/YubiKey-Guide/README.md

 This website verifies YubiKey device attestation certificates signed by a set of Yubico certificate authorities, and helps mitigate [supply chain attacks](https://media.defcon.org/DEF%20CON%2025/DEF%20CON%2025%20presentations/DEF%20CON%2025%20-%20r00killah-and-securelyfitz-Secure-Tokin-and-Doobiekeys.pdf).

-You will also need several small storage devices (microSD cards work well) for storing encrypted backups of your keys.
+You will also need several portable storage devices (microSD cards work well) for storing encrypted backups of your keys.

 # Prepare environment

 To create cryptographic keys, a secure environment that can be reasonably assured to be free of adversarial control is recommended.

-Here is a general ranking of environments most to least likely to be compromised:
+The following is a general ranking of environments most to least likely to be compromised:

-1. Daily-use operating system
+1. Daily-use system with full Internet access
-1. Virtual machine on daily-use host OS (using [virt-manager](https://virt-manager.org/), VirtualBox, or VMware)
+1. Virtual machine on daily-use host OS (using [virt-manager](https://virt-manager.org/), VirtualBox or VMware)
 1. Separate hardened [Debian](https://www.debian.org/) or [OpenBSD](https://www.openbsd.org/) installation which can be dual booted
 1. Live image, such as [Debian Live](https://www.debian.org/CD/live/) or [Tails](https://tails.boum.org/index.en.html)
 1. Secure hardware/firmware ([Coreboot](https://www.coreboot.org/), [Intel ME removed](https://github.com/corna/me_cleaner))
-1. Dedicated air-gapped system with no networking capabilities
+1. Dedicated air-gapped system without networking capabilities (Raspberry Pi or equivalent)

 This guide recommends using a bootable "live" Debian Linux image to provide such an environment, however, depending on your threat model, you may want to take fewer or more steps to secure it.